-The DNRC will provide access to each state parcel record, as maintained by the land offices, including but not limited to aerial photos, land improvements, current lease data (lease #, name of lessee, AUMs, acres, costs, etc.), property issues, surveys (if any), and production history.
-The local land office will provide the contact information to the appraiser in order for the appraiser to obtain access to the proponent's property
+The DNRC will provide access to the state parcel record, as maintained by the land office, including but not limited to aerial photos, land improvements, current lease data (lease #, name of lessee, acreage, costs, etc.), any known property issues, any surveys, and production history.
+The local land office will provide contact information to the appraiser, if necessary, in order for the appraiser to obtain access to the property.